SweptThrone/LJSPlugin/README.md

 Upon initial startup, your server will generate a
 new blank world called LJSurvival.
 To access this
-world, type /ljs join in-game.
+world, type `/ljs join` in-game.
 You will be
 teleported to this new world, and able to play.
 If
-you type /ljs leave, you will leave the world and
+you type `/ljs leave`, you will leave the world and
 return to where you were before, with everything
 you had before.